victorFernandezF/Morse-Converter/README.md

 # :black_circle: :heavy_minus_sign: Morse Converter
 ## Info
 ### Descrition
+Are you trying to send an s.o.s message in morse code?
+Don´t worry that little progrram tells you the correct dots and dashes for your message.
-A little program to convert a single word to morse code.
+This program converts any single word (the user enters) to morse code.

 ### language
 Python